HugoKD/HugoKD/README.md

 <br>
     -Currently: Computer Science student at Telecom Sud
 <br>
-    -And after ..: I'm currently studying, to be an AI-Engineer/Data-Engineer in the medical field
+    -And after ..: I'm studying, to be an AI-Engineer/Data-Engineer in the medical field
 </p>